ritiktonger/weather-app/README.md

 ### WeatherPy
 A jupyter notebook that gets a random set of latitudes and longitudes and finds the corresponding cities using [citipy](https://pypi.org/project/citipy/).
 Uses the random cities to find current weather conditions (with temperature min and max) and plots various weather attributes across latitudes.
-Please note that the weather data for this project was collected on 7 February 2021; if you run this notebook during a different time of year, the results may not match up with the discussion/conclusions provided with each plot.

 ### VacationPy
 A jupyter notebook that takes the location and weather data from WeatherPy and plots them on a Google Maps figure.
 The list of cities is filtered to find locations with